loibucket/hes-2020-DGMD-S-17-AUTOBUS/README.md

 # AutoBUS : Autonomous Basic Universal Shuttle
 2020 DGMDS17 Robotics, Autonomous Vehicles, Drones, and Artificial Intelligence @ Harvard University Extension School

-BASIC - uses single camera, no complicated LIDARs or multiple camera systems \
+Autonomous - level 5 no human involvement, besides an emergency stop button Basic - uses single camera, no complicated LIDARs or multiple camera systems \
 Universal - can run in any country, just paint some lines \
 Shutte - carries people from point A to point B to point C